oospakooysa/period_doubling/index.md

   <img src="{{ site.baseurl }}/images/bifurcation.png"
        alt="Bifurcation Diagram"
        style="max-width:600px; width:100%; height:auto;" />
+  <i>Figure 1.
+Bifurcation diagram illustrating the transition from periodic motion to chaos.</i>
 </p>

-*Figure 1.
-Bifurcation diagram illustrating the transition from periodic motion to chaos.*

 Welcome!
 This project explores how simple oscillators evolve into **chaotic motion**.
 Using both **GNU Octave** and **Unreal Engine (UDK)**, I recreated nonlinear systems — from mass-spring oscillators to fairground rides — to make the **period-doubling route to chaos** visible and intuitive.

 ---

-## Choose Your Path
+## Explore the Project

 - 📘 [Full Report]({{ site.baseurl }}/2025/09/26/period-doubling-writeup.html)
   *A complete narrative with math, simulations, and figures.*